Kevin-CodeCrew/coding_concepts_sprint_2/pre_work.md

 <!-- filler text paragraph element -->
 <p>Those options are already baked in with this model shoot me an email clear blue water but we need distributors to evangelize the new line to local markets, but fire up your browser.
 Strategic high-level 30,000 ft view.
 Drill down re-inventing the wheel at the end of the day but curate imaginer, or to be inspired is to become creative.</p>
 ```
-...displays like this on the page
+...displays like this on the page.
+Notice that the font size is different for each of our elements and the comments don't render in the browser.

 <hr>
 <h1>Page Title</h1>
 <h3>Page Subtitle</h3>